Aquaculture of sea sponges: Bioactive uses

 The presence of secondary metabolites produced by symbiotic microorganisms within the sponge, enhances its growth and survival.
 Thousands of sponge derived secondary metabolites have been successfully isolated from sponges, with many metabolites having potential medicinal properties, such as cytotoxicity, anti-inflammatory and anti-viral activity.
 Therefore, they have significant potential within the pharmaceutical industry as a means of generating novel drugs.
 These secondary metabolites, however, are often only present in trace amounts, with the only methods to use these metabolites as therapeutics depending on the scale up of the compounds via chemical synthesis or aquaculture.

 Menstrual sponges

-While it is still something of a niche market, a few companies have begun to produce and market small sponges as reusable feminine hygiene products.
-The sponges are inserted into the vagina in much the same way a tampon is, but when full are removed, cleaned, and reused rather than discarded.
-The advantages of a reusable tampon alternative include cost-effectiveness and waste reduction.
-(Since sponges are biodegradable, even when a menstrual sponge's absorbent life is over, it can be composted.)
-Some women are also concerned by the health risks associated with traditional tampons and feel it is healthier to use a natural material.
-While no known cases of toxic shock syndrome have been associated with the use of menstrual sponges, sponges are known, when not properly prepared, to contain sand, grit and bacteria, and thus the possibility of toxic shock syndrome should be considered.
-Sponges have a greater capacity for absorbing menstrual flow than most tampons; though they should still be changed at least every eight hours.
+Sea sponges are sometimes used as a menstrual product.
+They have been suggested as an insertable tampon alternative since the 1980s, and are sometimes sold as reusable products.
+Early studies found them contaminated with mould, bacteria and sand, and the US Food and Drug Administration has not approved any sea sponges for sale as menstrual products in the US; current assessments of their safety differ, and synthetic single-use alternatives are available in Australia and European Union countries, often called "soft tampons".